FOLLOW US

 Leave details of where you’re going and when you expect to return with your accommodation.
 You are extremely unlikely to have a phone signal in the mountains, so make sure your accommodation provider registers your whereabouts using the online C-form.

-The following hazards exist throughout the year, especially above 3,000 metres (m):
+Hazards when trekking exist throughout the year, especially above 3,000 metres, including:

 • sudden weather changes, including thunderstorms